nsw42/picave/docs/configuration.md

 position to be adjusted.
 See the 'omxplayer parameters' section below, for an example.

 ## Configuration file syntax reference

+The rest of this file serves as a reference if you want/need to edit the profile file in a text editor.

 The file is a JSON object, and has the following top-level elements